johnb432/Zeus-Additions/README_steam.md

 [*] [b]Configure Doors:[/b] Allows the Zeus to set doors on a building to be open, locked, unlocked or locked and breachable.
 You can define your own explosives that are needed for breaching.
 [*] [b]Create ACE Injuries:[/b] Allows the Zeus to create injuries on AI or players.
 When applied to players, it will notify the player in question that they have been injured.
 This is to avoid abuse.
 [*] [b]Create Random ACE Injuries:[/b] Creates random wounds, taking a damage value and type you are able to set.
 When applied to players, it will notify the player in question that they have been injured.
 This is to avoid abuse.
 [*] [b]Delete Object (forced):[/b] Allows the Zeus to delete an object when he gets the "insufficient resources" error when trying to delete an object.
-This module will no longer be needed after the 2.06 update.
 [*] [b]End Mission with Player Modifier:[/b] Ends the mission with all players except Zeuses having the chosen modifier applied to them.
 [*] [b]Give Death Stare Ability:[/b] If used this module grants the chosen unit to have a "death stare".
 The unit uses an ACE self-interaction whilst looking at the desired target.
 The result of the action will the inducing pain the target and doing some sort of harm, depending on the settings.
 [*] [b]Loadout: Apply to group:[/b] Applies a predetermined loadout to the entire group of unit that the module was placed on.
 It will try to apply various loadouts based on their roles (it will try at least, as there no good way of determining an exact role as it isn't very precise).